-Studies have shown that thymol has strong antiseptic properties with the ability to kill disease-causing bacteria, fungi and other microbes (3).
+Studies have shown that thymol found in thyme has strong antiseptic properties with the ability to kill disease-causing bacteria, fungi, and other microbes (3).
 These microbes, if allowed to gather on the scalp, can negatively affect hair health.
 Thymol works by breaking down the cell walls of these microbial agents and destroying blocks that can clog the follicles.
 Clogged follicles can lead to scalp infections and hair shedding.
 Thus, an antimicrobial agent can help maintain hair density and avoid common causes of thinning.

 Does Thyme Oil Benefit the Hair?
 Here’s the Research

 There are diverse studies suggesting that there is a link between thyme oil and hair growth.
 To begin understanding how this relationship works, it helps to learn about the research which sheds more light on this issue.

 Use of Thyme Oil as Treatment for Alopecia Areata

 One research study observed the results of using a topical herbal treatment for alopecia areata, a condition where the immune system attacks the hair follicles.